NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ## Quick start

-This document provides some theory and practical advice on practising continuous improvement.
+This document provides some theory and advice on practising continuous improvement.
 But you don’t need a lot of process to get going.
 There will almost certainly be problems people are already aware of which provide a great starting point for improvement work.

 Set up regular retrospectives with the whole team and make a commitment to spend some time acting on the things which are uncovered.
 Don’t bite off more than you can chew: pick one or two changes which you think will be achievable in the next Sprint/iteration.